Drug Interactions between Control and Ultra Control

 A total of 0 drugs are known to interact with Ultra Control.

-- Ultra Control is a member of the drug class mouth and throat products.
+- Ultra control is in the drug class mouth and throat products.

 Drug and food interactions